jonroby/mod-cli/README.md

 More specifically, actions/action creators are added to components and reducers and not vice versa.
 Similarly, state is added to reducers and to components.

-With that in mind, this command will create the action constant and creator AND includes a constant into the reducer (it will also create the reducer and reducer file if it doesn't exist):
+With that in mind, this command will create the action constant/creator AND includes the constant into the reducer (it will also create the reducer and reducer file if it doesn't exist):

 `$ mod -a <action> -r <reducer>`

-So too for components
+So too for components (action creator)

 `$ mod -a <action> -c <Component>`